Oliver-CoderAcademy/uni_app/README.md

 >> \q
 ```

+### CREATE S3 BUCKET WITH IAM POLICY
+The user needs to have programmatic access to the bucket to perform `GetObject`, `PutObject` and `DeleteObject` actions.
+See Term 3 Day 17 lesson content for more details.

 ### SET ENVIRONMENT VARIABLES.
 Easiest during development is to add a `.env` file to the `/uni_app/` directory like so:
 ```bash